Number in hospital with Covid reaches record high as thousands of new cases identified

 The number of people being treated in hospital for Covid has soared to a record high, according to the latest figures.

-A total of 2128 are currently hospitalised by the virus, the highest number reported in Scotland since the beginning of the pandmemic.
+A total of 2128 are currently hospitalised by the virus, the highest number reported in Scotland since the beginning of the pandemic.

 Of those in hospital, 31 people are currently being treated in intensive care with recently confirmed Covid-19.